serverless/blog/posts/2018-02-09-serverless-and-graphql-in-love.md

 1. A single endpoint can be used to fetch data from multiple data sources resulting in reduced network costs and better query efficiency.
 2. Know exactly what your response will look like.
 Ensure you're never sending more or less than the client needs.
-3. Describe your api with types that map your schema to existing backend.
+3. Describe your API with types that map your schema to existing backend.

 Thousands of companies are now using GraphQL in production with the help of open source frameworks built by Facebook, Apollo, and Graphcool.

 ![alt text](https://user-images.githubusercontent.com/1587005/36030260-52aa804e-0d5b-11e8-8bed-bd5ce9481075.png "Danielle slide from meetup- shoutout")

 Now, very reasonably, you are probably thinking, “Yeah, okay, Facebook is one thing; they have a giant engineering team.
 But for me, having only one API endpoint is too risky.
 What if it goes down?
 How do I handle that much load?
 What about security?”
-You are absolutely correct: with one HTTP endpoint, you need be completely sure that endpoint never goes down.
-You need to be completely sure that it scales.
+You are absolutely correct: with one HTTP endpoint, you need be entirely sure that endpoint never goes down and that it scales on demand.

 That’s where serverless comes in.

 ## What is Serverless ?